 Lacking a thorough FAQ section too, the site’s customer support is quite lacking.
 Fortunately, on the plus side, the actual team are very helpful and knowledgeable.

-The welcome bonus follows a theme at 21 Casino, starting with 21 no deposit spins!
-These do not require a deposit so they’re good for taking a look around.
-The welcome bonus is 121% and has no upper limit to how much you can claim, something rarely seen.
+The welcome bonus follows a theme at 21 Casino, as the welcome bonus is 121% and has no upper limit to how much you can claim!
+This is something rarely seen.
 There are 10 extra spins with this too, for a NetEnt game of your choice.
 This bonus appears to have a 35x requirement.

 There are not many offers at 21 Casino but they are interesting.
 At the time of writing, the Hangover Bonus offers a 21% bonus up to £210 on your first deposit on Mondays and Tuesdays.
 Sensing the theme yet?
 There’s also a Stairway Bonus, where the more you deposit, the bigger bonus you can grab.
 This requires quite a commitment however, over £100 to get 30%.

 Terms & Conditions: 18+.
 New players only.
 Min deposit £10.
 Bonus funds are 121% up to £300 and separate to Cash funds.
 35x bonus wagering requirements apply.
 Only bonus funds count towards wagering requirements. £5 max. bet with bonus.
 Bonus funds must be used within 30 days, otherwise any unused shall be removed.
 Terms Apply.
 BeGambleAware.org